abhishek-archlinux/AnimeWatch/README.md

 #Uninstall

-Simply remove '/usr/share/applications/AnimeWatch.desktop' and clear the directory '~/.config/AnimeWatch/'
+Simply remove the application launcher '/usr/share/applications/AnimeWatch.desktop' and clear the directory '~/.config/AnimeWatch/src/'.
+If you want to remove all configuration files also, then simply delete directory '~/.config/AnimeWatch/'.
+Once you delete the configuration directory, all the settings will be lost.

 #Brief Documentation: